dimailn/trivial-redux/README.md

 #### initialState
 The initial state for the reducer
 #### decorators
 The array of reducer decorators.
-Decorator is a function which takes reducer and wraps it with own custom logic.
+Decorator is a function which takes reducer and wraps it with its own custom logic.
 #### host
 The host for url prefix